What is a balance sheet projection?

 The best way to start is by forecasting the net working capital, a short-term measure of a company’s financial health.
 In its simplest form, you’re subtracting the current liabilities from the current assets.

+Some working capital may also be sensitive to global market trends and changes to business operations.
 For example, if your company relies on importing goods and there’s a geopolitical issue in the region you buy from, your business’s working capital could go up or down.

 Assets can include: